bharbhar/SharpNyx/README.md

 //Quick instantiation
 TelnyxRestClient trc = new TelnyxRestClient("PnuROvNNFSMvHStXdBGzgoR9", "+16508976777", "+16506003337", "Hello Telnyx");

-//Call and wait for Async method to finish rc.SendSMSAsync().Wait();
+//Call and wait for SendSMS to finish rc.SendSMSAsync().Wait();

 //Check to see if it is queued